-Group Name:
+Group Name: \\\\\

-1. Meeting agrees to elect a Chairperson
+- 1. Meeting agrees to elect a Chairperson

-4. Vacancies/elections

-2. Open the meeting by reading Tradition Two -
+- Open the meeting by reading Tradition Two -

+'For our Group purpose there is but one ultimate authority a loving God as He may express Himself in our Group Conscience.
+Our leaders are but trusted servants - they do not Govern.'

+- 3. Group Secretaries Reports e.g. facilities, meeting room requirements, seating arrangements, refreshments etc.

+- 4. Vacancies/elections

+- 5. Correspondence

+- 6. Finance

+- a) Treasurer's Report

+- b) Recommendations and decisions

+- 7. Literature

+- 8. Area

-5. Correspondence 6.
-Finance a) Treasurer's Report b) Recommendations and decisions 7.
-Literature 8.
-Area a) Report from Area - Group Service Representative (GSR) b) Motions and information for Area 9.
-Other business 10.
-Date for next Group Conscience Meeting 11.
-Close the meeting with the Serenity Prayer - 'God grant me the serenity to accept the things I cannot change, Courage to change the things I can, And wisdom to know the difference.'
-This Agenda was agreed by Group Conscience on// for the Fellowship of Alcoholics Anonymous in Ireland
+- a) Report from Area Group Service Representative (GSR)

+- b) Motions and information for Area

+- 9. Other business

+- 10. Date for next Group Conscience Meeting

+- 11. Close the meeting with the Serenity Prayer -

+'God grant me the serenity to accept the things I cannot change, Courage to change the things I can, And wisdom to know the difference.'

+This Agenda was agreed by Group Conscience on\\\\/\\\/

-Appendix 2 Privacy Guidelines for the Fellowship of AA in Ireland
+Appendix 2 Privacy Guidelines for the Fellowship of AA in Ireland for the Fellowship of Alcoholics Anonymous in Ireland